kgpian143/SE-Project/README.md

 **Admin**: Creates accounts and manages inventory. <br>
 **Customer**: Searches, rents and loans furniture.

+## Presentation
+More details regarding the project about implementation, testing, motivation, etc. can be found in [this](https://github.com/kgpian143/Software-Lab-Project-FRSS-2022/blob/master/Presentation.pptx) presentation.

 ## Requirements
 For running this application we will need:
 ```